zychen029/DeepMRI-Denoise-vs-Bm3d/README.md

 Please make sure to review and comply with the terms of the M4Raw, fastMRI and DlDegibbs project's license when using this code.

 # Acknowledgements
 Special thanks to the contributors of the original code libraries used in this project.
-Your work has been invaluable, and I appreciate the collaborative efforts of the entire community.
+The work done by these contributors has been invaluable, and appreciation goes to the collaborative efforts of the entire community.